yeshua453/website/docs/controls/switch.md

 The color to use on the track when this switch is on.

 If `track_color` returns a non-null color in the `selected` state, it will be used instead of this color.

+### `autofocus`

+True if the control will be selected as the initial focus.
+If there is more than one control on a page with autofocus set, then the first one added to the page will get focus.

 ### `inactive_thumb_color`